Washington Terrace, Houston: History

 Nelms Investment Company initially owned the 1,000 lots established in Washington Terrace, which began development in April 1924; G.E.
 Simpson Realty Service handled the sale of the houses.
 The first houses for sale were on Chartres Street, and the lot sizes ranged from 55 ft to 105 ft.
 Washington Terrace was designed for middle-class families.

-In 1927 it was annexed by the City of Houston.
+It was annexed by the City of Houston in 1927.

-It was initially a majority white community; the census tract that mostly corresponded to Washington Terrace was 98% white in 1940, the remaining black population was mostly domestic servants living with their employers or in nearby areas in the same census tract.
+Washington Terrace was initially a majority white community; the census tract that mostly corresponded to the Terrace was 98% white in 1940—the remaining black population was mostly domestic servants living with their employers or in nearby areas in the same census tract.
 In 1950 it had 7,354 people, and was 93% white.
 In 1953 African-Americans became the majority population, In 1960 Washington Terrace had 8,552 people, and was 21% white; however in 1970 it had 7,634 people, and was 11% white.
 Unlike Riverside Terrace, there was never a period of "filling in" with the construction of apartments or subdivision of previous housing stock, in which the population of that community ultimately increased.
 Circa 1981 the Houston Planning Department ruled that, in the words of Kaplan, Washington Terrace was "in the stage of accelerating decline."

 In 2002 Katherine Feser of the Houston Chronicle reported that gentrification was coming to Washington Terrace.
 In 2004 the Houston Press named the neighborhood as having the best neighborhood association.